 In order to provide the most effective way of tracking your vehicle’s odometer, Geotab uses a combination of both on-board computer readings with highly accurate GPS to measure how far you go.
 That way, if your vehicle is unsupported currently, we will use GPS as a secondary means of collecting your odometer.
 Our customers should be aware that GPS is a line-of-sight technology and depending on where a vehicle is driven or parked, there may be instances where the GPS connection needs to be re-established.
 This can happen when driving through tunnels, parking underground or under some severe weather conditions.
 Therefore, it is possible that your vehicle may travel slightly more than what is reported when only using GPS as a means for tracking your odometer.

-We understand that you want to get the most out of your fleet and keep costs down.
+We understand that you want to get the most out of your fleet and keep costs down and the correlation between GPS fleet tracking and the odometer can help you do just that.
 When replacing an engine, you can simply update the vehicle odometer on MyGeotab to instantly correct what the vehicle displays on your dashboard.
 After doing so, to accommodate the difference between what you entered and the previous odometer value, MyGeotab will maintain an “offset value” behind the scenes for your vehicle.
 This way, when new information comes in for this vehicle, we can simply add the offset to the number and arrive at what your new engine should read.
 Please note that in previous versions of MyGeotab, the offset was a manual process and we have simplified it entirely now such that you don’t even need to worry about it anymore – just enter the mileage as it should be and you’re done.

 Some of our customers place the GO device into multiple vehicles, this is a perfect example of a business who provides test drives, or vehicle rentals.
 While this use case is fine, it means that the engine data of multiple vehicles are treated as a single vehicle.